 Your healthcare provider will tell you when you can expect your Pap smear results.
 You may have some spotting the day of your procedure.

 When to get a Pap smear:

-Pap smears should start at 21 years of age.
-Pap smears are usually done every 3 years.
+Pap smears are usually done every 3 to 5 years depending on your age.
 You may need a Pap smear more often if you have any of the following:

 - Positive test result for the human papillomavirus (HPV)

 - A history of cervical cancer

 - Exposure to diethylstilbestrol (DES) medicine when your mother was pregnant with you

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.